aliahmet/web-crawler/README.md

 ####  Test:

-There is a unit test coverege for modules:
+There is a unit test coverege:

 ```bash
 pytest test.py